 There is a strong possibility of a third lockdown which would bring cases back to a manageable level.
-Alternately, with the pressure to staff vaccination, case and contact management will no longer be able to actively control the pandemic in Niagara.
+Alternately, with the pressure to staff expanding vaccination activities, staff available for case and contact management are decreasing, and will no longer be able to actively control the pandemic in Niagara.